DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

 ## System Architecture and Data Flow

 1. **Power Supply**:
-   - The LiPo batteries provide power to high-current components like the motor driver and motor.
+   - The LiPo battery (11.1V, 3S, 50C, 2.2Ah) provides power to high-current components like the motor driver and motor.
    - The 7806 voltage regulator supplies a stable 6V output to the servo motor.
    - The buck converter steps down the battery voltage to 5V to power the Raspberry Pi.